OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ### Handling the events and using the setSignatureAsync API

 When the user creates a new message or appointment, Outlook will load the files specified in the manifest to handle the `OnNewMessageCompose` and `OnNewAppointmentOrganizer` events.
-Outlook on the web and on Mac will load the `autorunweb.html` page, which then also loads `autorunweb.js` and `autorunshared.js`.
+Outlook on the web, on Mac, and new Outlook on Windows will load the `autorunweb.html` page, which then also loads `autorunweb.js` and `autorunshared.js`.

-The `autorunweb.js` file contains a version of the `insert_auto_signature` function used specifically when running on Outlook on the web.
-The [setSignatureAsync() API cannot be used in Outlook on the web for appointments](https://learn.microsoft.com/javascript/api/outlook/office.body#outlook-office-body-setsignatureasync-member(1)).
+The `autorunweb.js` file contains a version of the `insert_auto_signature` function used specifically when running on Outlook on the web or new Outlook on Windows.
+The [setSignatureAsync() API can't be used in Outlook on the web or new Outlook on Windows for appointments](https://learn.microsoft.com/javascript/api/outlook/office.body#outlook-office-body-setsignatureasync-member(1)).
 Therefore, `insert_auto_signature` inserts the signature into a new appointment by directly writing to the body text of the appointment.

 The `autorunshared.js` file contains the `checkSignature` function that handles the events from Outlook.
-It also contains additional code that is shared and loaded when the add-in is used in Outlook on the web, on Windows, and on Mac.
-In Outlook on Windows, this file is loaded directly and `autorunweb.html` and `autorunweb.js` aren't loaded.
+It also contains additional code that is shared and loaded when the add-in is used in Outlook on the web, on Windows (new and classic), and on Mac.
+In classic Outlook on Windows, this file is loaded directly and `autorunweb.html` and `autorunweb.js` aren't loaded.

 The `autorunshared.js` file contains a version of the `insert_auto_signature` function that uses the `setSignatureAsync()` API to set the signature for both messages and appointments.

 Note that you can use a similar pattern when handling events.
-If you need code that only applies to Outlook on the web, you can load it in a separate file like `autorunweb.js`.
-And for code that applies to Outlook on the web, on Windows, and on Mac, you can load it in a shared file like `autorunshared.js`.
+If you need code that only applies to Outlook on the web and new Outlook on Windows, you can load it in a separate file like `autorunweb.js`.
+And for code that applies to Outlook on the web, on Windows (new and classic), and on Mac, you can load it in a shared file like `autorunshared.js`.

 ### Embedding images with the signature